Updated February 2026

 Partnership Registration

 Registering a partnership with HMRC ensures compliance with tax regulations and proper profit reporting.
-The registration process is similar to that of a sole trader and involves providing business and partner information and a profit-sharing agreement.
+The registration process is similar to that of a sole trader and involves providing business and partner information, as well as a profit-sharing agreement.

 Partners must: